jmooree30/text-masker/README.md

 $ git clone https://github.com/jmooree30/text-masker.git
 ```

-Add a .env file in the server directory and add the MONGO_URI
+Add a .env file in the server directory and add the MONGO_URI & SECRET_KEY

 ```
 $ cd document-masker